-- K. If NASAD accreditation enables the institution to seek eligibility to participate in Title IV Higher Education Act (HEA) programs, the entering into a contract under which an institution or organization not approved to participate in Title IV HEA programs offers more than twenty-five percent of one or more of the NASAD accredited institution's educational programs. - L. An institution's designation of NASAD as its gatekeeper for the purpose of eligibility for participation in federal Title IV programs, irrespective of whether: - 1.
-The institution is accredited as a single-purpose institution by NASAD and does not currently participate in Title IV programs, but plans to apply for participation in federal Title IV; or - The institution is accredited as a single-purpose institution by NASAD and a regional or other national institutional accrediting agency, has designated the regional or other national institutional accrediting agency as its gatekeeper for the purpose of eligibility for federal Title IV participation, and plans to relinquish such regional or other national institutional accreditation entirely; or - 3.
-The institution is accredited as a single-purpose institution by NASAD and a regional or other national institutional accrediting agency, has designated the regional or other national institutional accrediting agency as its gatekeeper for the purpose of eligibility for federal Title IV participation, and plans to retain the regional or other national institutional accreditation and relinquish the connection between that accreditation and Title IV participation. - M. Other major changes that would impact continuing compliance with NASAD standards applicable to degrees and programs being offered.
+- I. Participation in an agreement to teach-out students from an institution or program that is closing.
+(Institutions to which Standards for Accreditation XXI. pertain must review and demonstrate compliance with Standards for Accreditation XXI.1.K.) - J. The addition of a permanent location at a site at which the institution is conducting a teach-out for students of another institution that has ceased operating before all of the students have completed their programs of study. - K. If NASAD accreditation enables the institution to seek eligibility to participate in Title IV Higher Education Act (HEA) programs, the entering into written arrangement under which an institution or organization not approved to participate in Title IV Higher Education Act (HEA) programs offers more than twenty-five percent of one or more of the NASAD accredited institution's educational programs. - L. An institution's designation of NASAD as its gatekeeper for the purpose of eligibility for participation in federal Title IV programs, irrespective of whether: - 1.
+The institution is accredited as a single-purpose institution by NASAD and does not currently participate in Title IV programs, but plans to apply for participation in federal Title IV; or - The institution is accredited as a single-purpose institution by NASAD and another Secretaryrecognized institutional accrediting agency, has designated the other institutional accrediting agency as its gatekeeper for the purpose of eligibility for federal Title IV participation, and plans to relinquish such other institutional accreditation entirely; or - 3.
+The institution is accredited as a single-purpose institution by NASAD and another Secretary-recognized institutional accrediting agency, has designated the other institutional accrediting agency as its gatekeeper for the purpose of eligibility for federal Title IV participation, and plans to retain the other institutional accreditation and relinquish the connection between that accreditation and Title IV participation. - M. The addition of a direct assessment program. - N. Other major changes that would impact continuing compliance with NASAD standards applicable to degrees and programs being offered.